 - Cell phones and other handheld devices must be turned off and left with the test proctor, unless the instructor has designated it as an approved resource on the exam.

-- You will be allotted the time indicated on the EAR Form, taking your reasonable accommodations into account.
+- You will be allotted the time indicated in your myDPRC exam request, taking your reasonable accommodations into account.
 The test proctor will stop the test at the designated end time.
 You may ask the test proctor to give you a 10 minute warning before the end of your exam.

 NOTE: If you arrive late to your exam, your end time will remain as scheduled and you will not receive back the time lost.
 In extenuating circumstances you may your instructor for approval to reschedule the exam.

 Fill out the Testing Agreement by either logging into your Faculty Portal or by clicking on the link in the email sent to you when your student submitted an exam request.

 - The Faculty Portal can be found under the “Faculty/Staff Resources” tab on the DPRC website.
 Once you log in with your SFSU credentials, please click on the “Alternative Testing” link on the left side, and continue to the Testing Agreement.

 - Submitting a Testing Agreement does not schedule an exam for a student.
 The student must still submit their own exam requests in order to be scheduled in the DPRC.
 The DPRC will use your Testing Agreement as a reference as to what day(s) and time(s) the student may schedule exams for your course.

 - The DPRC will email you starting one (1) week in advance of the exam date to request a copy of the exam.